capacitor-community/fcm/README.md

 Now you should be set to go.
 Try to run your client using `ionic cap run android --livereload`.

-> Tip: every time you change a native code you may need to clean the cache (Build > Clean Project | Build > Rebuild Project) and then run the app again.
+> Tip: every time you change a native code you may need to clean up the cache (Build > Clean Project | Build > Rebuild Project) and then run the app again.

 ## Sample app